smsubham/Jigsaw-Multilingual-Toxic-Comment-Classification/README.md

 Repository:

-1. Understanding and Cleaning Data.ipyb => Loading, Visualization using wordcloud, data cleaning.
+1. Understanding and Cleaning Data.ipynb => Loading, Visualization using wordcloud, data cleaning.

 Complete code will be added by 21st May.